Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 The volume dial is nice and smooth, though the “clicks” are really far apart.
 I like the texture of it and the mic mute button, the power button not so much.
 But it works.

 The colors may not be to everyone’s liking, but I have to hand it to Logitech for going all the way.
-The headset, mic, and even the USB dongle are all the same shade, making it much easier to keep track of them in my growing pile of headphones and widgets.
+The headset, mic and even the USB dongle are all the same shade, making it much easier to keep track of them in my growing pile of headphones and widgets.

 Logitech Pro-X – $200